How to plant Eremurus

 — Cover back over with soil and water-in.

 — Leave dormant over winter without any additional watering.
-Foliage will start to emerge the following spring.
+Cover with leaves to help protect early emerging leaves from frost.

 Plant calendar